-With the Pluralsight Google Chrome extension, you can search for Pluralsight Skills content in your moment of need.
-Beyond searching from the extension, you can also quickly go from a Google search or a Stack Overflow search to the relevant search in Pluralsight.
+With the Pluralsight Google Chrome extension, you can search for Skills video content in your moment of need.
+Search directly from the extension, or quickly go from a webpage or Stack Overflow search to the relevant search in Skills.

 The Pluralsight Chrome Extension only collects search queries from users on the extension to give more optimized search results.

 Individually identifiable information is randomized.
-No browsing activity or identifiable user data is collected.
+No browsing activity or identifiable user data is collected from the extension.

 If you need help, please contact Pluralsight Support.